argoproj/argo-cd/docs/user-guide/gpg-verification.md

 ## Troubleshooting

+### Disabling the feature

+The GnuPG feature can be completely disabled if desired.
+In order to disable it, set the environment variable `ARGOCD_GPG_ENABLED` to `false` for the pod templates of the `argocd-server`, `argocd-repo-server` and `argocd-application-controller` deployments.

+After the pods have been restarted, the GnuPG feature is disabled.

+### GnuPG key ring

 The GnuPG key ring used for signature verification is maintained within the pods of `argocd-repo-server`.
 The keys in the keyring are synchronized to the configuration stored in the `argocd-gpg-keys-cm` ConfigMap resource, which is